dhavanikgithub/product-mart-server/README.md

 # Product Mart Server

-A full-stack e-commerce platform built with JavaScript.
-The frontend is developed using React, and the backend utilizes NodeJS, Express, and MongoDB.
-The project also incorporates Redux for state management and Axios for HTTP requests.
-Postman is used for testing the endpoints.

 ## Project Setup and Installation

 Follow these steps to set up and run the project server on your local machine.